Tag

 schools

-I’m getting fed up with the word ”data” that I keep hearing and reading about in the educational media.
-To help articulate exactly why the word conjures up such a disagreeable sensation in my gut, I’ve listed seven reasons why the word should be stricken from every educator’s vocabulary. ”Data” is a word from information...
+I’m getting fed up with the term ”data-driven instruction” that I keep hearing and reading about in the educational media.
+To help articulate exactly why the word conjures up such a disagreeable sensation in my gut, I’ve listed seven reasons why the word should be stricken from every educator’s vocabulary. ”Data-driven instruction” is a term...

 Read More